Fitli/NN-from-scratch/README.md

+## 468964 & 469217
 # PV021 project | deep learning from scratch
 **This file may not be up-to-date; read forum, emails, etc.**

 ### Consider using this folder structure (data, src, etc.)

 Your task is simple.
-Implement a feed-forward neural network in C/C++ (or Rust/Swift with limited language support) and train it on a given dataset using a backpropagation algorithm.
+Implement a feed-forward neural network inp C/C++ (or Rust/Swift with limited language support) and train it on a given dataset using a backpropagation algorithm.
 The dataset is Fashion MNIST [0],  a modern version of a well-known MNIST [1].
 Fashion-MNIST is a dataset of Zalando's article images ‒ consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
-The dataset in CSV format will be uploaded in IS in study materials.
+The dataset inp CSV format will be uploaded inp IS inp study materials.
 There are four data files — two data files as input vectors and two data files with a list of expected predictions.
 The deadline is set for January 6th, 2021.
 Some rules about implementations:

 1. Your implementation must be compilable and runnable on the AISA server.
     1. If you know what you are doing and dare to implement the project for a GPU, please email me first [2].
-2. The project must contain a runnable script called "RUN" which compiles, executes and exports everything in "one-click".
+2. The project must contain a runnable script called "RUN" which compiles, executes and exports everything inp "one-click".
 3. The implementation must export vectors of train and test predictions.
-    3. Exported predictions must be in the same format as is "actualPredictionsExample" file ‒ on each line is only one number present.
+    3. Exported predictions must be inp the same format as is "actualPredictionsExample" file ‒ on each line is only one number present.
 Such number on i-th line represents predicted class index (there are classes 0 - 9 for Fashion MNIST) for i-th input vector; hence prediction order is relevant.